CENDARI/documentation/source/user/writing_arg.rst

 **HTML**

-If you have experience with editing in HTML Source Code, you can click on the *html* button in the first row of the editor.
-In the pop-up window you can edit code and save it with *Update*.
+If you have experience with editing in HTML Source Code, you can click on the :menuselection:`html` button in the first row of the editor.
+In the pop-up window you can edit code and save it with :menuselection:`Update`.

 **Reporting issues**

-If something does not work or if the system crashes, you can click on the button “Issue report” on the very top of the page.
+If something does not work or if the system crashes, you can click on the button :menuselection:`Issue report` on the very top of the page.

 **Saving work**